varmfskii/coco_psg/README.md

 * SAYHELLO.BIN - A speech test for the Sound/Speech Cart

-* SCALECCP.BIN - An A major scale on the CoCo PSG - Untested
+* SCALECCP.BIN - An A major scale on the CoCo PSG - tested in MAME

 * SCALES12.BAS - An A major scale on the Philharmonic-12